dimitri-yatsenko/Database-Systems-for-Data-Science/Assign2.md

 5. Produce a `DELETE` statement that violates a foreign key constraint and is prevented by the database.

-6. Extend the database to represent textbooks selected for each entry in `Section`.
+6. Extend the database to represent textbooks selected for each `Section`.
 Each textbook entry should contain its ISBN, title, author, publisher, and publication year.
 Assume that each section has exactly one textbook.